TechGrounds-Cloud8/cloud8-Rolfsijtema/week4cloud8/AWS-06 EC2.md

 How To terminate whole proces
 Learn about pricing

+## Key terminology

 - On demand instances are the most expensive option, but they’re also the most flexible.
 - Reserved instances provide a greater discount depending on how much you pay up front.
 You can reserve instances only for 1 or 3 years.
 - Spot instances are generally considered the cheapest, but their availability depends on the demand, so - they’re not always reliable.

-## Key terminology

 **Elastic Block Store (EBS)**
 Amazon's block-level storage solution used with the EC2 cloud service to store persistent data.
 This means that the data is kept on the AWS EBS servers even when the EC2 instances are shut down.

-**Security Group service:** this makes it easer to secure/setup, you don't need a firewall.
+**Security Group service:**
+Security Groups.
+(Network level)
+- Allow to add rules
+- Anything that is not allowed, is always denied
+- 1 default rule allows all Outbound traffic.

 ## Exercise
 Navigate to the EC2 menu.